 You'll also create a tribe of supporters around your music who will spend money on your music and shows.
 This same tribe of supporters will often also contain talented members who'd be glad to help out with other skills and services where they can.

 Remember, you can do a lot for you musicians career by yourself, and you should of course, but you cannot do it all alone.

 The musician career path may not be the easiest of ways to earn a living though I would nominate it for one of most fulfilling.
 Those moments when music works provide you with what can be called a feeling of transcendence which goes way beyond what words can describe.

 Lack of money, time and support may be challenges for you to overcome should you wish to pursue a career as a musician and succeed.

-Advances in music technology and the world wide web means it will however only get cheaper and easier to overcome the above challenges and create the musician career and income you want.
+Advances in music technology and the Web means it will however only get cheaper and easier to overcome the above challenges and create the musician career and income you want.